Platform → Org → Agent, the existing 3-layer shape. Teamed agents compose under Platform → Org → {Team, …} → Agent.

 - Team scope does not affect solo agents.
 Agents in zero teams compose exactly as they did before team-scope shipped.
 No regression; no migration; no surprise.

 - Team scope is not a recipe.
-Recipes are an orthogonal data plane (ADR-041) for detection rules.
+Recipes are an orthogonal data plane for detection rules.
 They will gain team scope on the same rationale as cards (cataloged as a follow-on); until then, recipes are platform/org/agent-scope only.

 See also